Allocate a SLang_Load_Type object

 int SLang_pop_string(char **strptr, int *do_free)

-returns it as a malloced pointer via strptr
+returns it as a malloced pointer via strptr.
+After the

 function returns, the integer pointed to by the second parameter